jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 "how do I make my code be more pretty?", or "how do I design nice and easy to understand libraries?".
 Furthermore, even
-for commercial code bases we can have correctness proofs.
+for commercial code bases we can have correctness proves.
 This is a much more powerful technique than mere property tests, and puts all that hype around dependent types to work.
-We don't need to rely on hand wavy laws asserted merely by stochastic approximations of proofs, we can do the real deal!
+We don't need to rely on hand wavy laws asserted merely by stochastic approximations of proves, we can do the real deal!
 Please reach out if you're in a domain where correctness like this is important.